KenWuqianghao/interview-coder/README.md

    yarn
    ```

+3. Set up your Gemini API key:
+   - Create a `.env` file in the root directory
+   - Add your Gemini API key: `GEMINI_API_KEY=your_api_key_here`
+   - You can get a Gemini API key from [Google AI Studio](https://aistudio.google.com/)

-3. Run the application in development mode:
+4. Run the application in development mode:
    ```
    npm run dev
    # or
    yarn dev
    ```

-4. Build the application for production:
+5. Build the application for production:
    ```
    npm run build
    # or